Assessing the Risk and Potential of MongoDB Inc.'s (MDB) Stock

-The stock of MongoDB Inc. (MDB) has seen a 3.31% increase in the past week, with a 9.16% gain in the past month, and a 16.49% flourish in the past quarter.
-The volatility ratio for the week is 3.09%, and the volatility levels for the past 30 days are at 4.28% for MDB.
-The simple moving average for the last 20 days is 4.15% for MDB stock, with a simple moving average of 1.93% for the last 200 days.
+The stock of MongoDB Inc. (MDB) has seen a -0.40% decrease in the past week, with a 1.77% gain in the past month, and a 8.17% flourish in the past quarter.
+The volatility ratio for the week is 3.38%, and the volatility levels for the past 30 days are at 4.23% for MDB.
+The simple moving average for the last 20 days is 0.91% for MDB stock, with a simple moving average of -0.80% for the last 200 days.

 Is It Worth Investing in MongoDB Inc. (NASDAQ: MDB) Right Now?